Aaron-Bopp/Obsidian-notes/me/topics/ADHD.md

      - People with rejection sensitivity more easily go into fight, flight, or freeze
           - need to use tools to navigate
           - recognize
-               - emotions up -> cogition goes down = need to recognize what level you're at
+               - emotions up -> cognition goes down = need to recognize what level you're at
           - respond
                - depending on emotional wellbeing responses may be different
                     - yellow => calm and engage